 How To Floss

 To floss properly, wrap the floss around your middle fingers and grasp it in between your index finger and thumb.
 Your middle fingers will maintain a firm grip on the floss while your index fingers and thumbs guide it between your teeth.
 Use an up-and-down sweeping motion while flossing, and make sure to floss below the gum line as well as along the sides of your teeth.
 It is important to floss between all of your teeth, even the ones at the back of your mouth which may be hard to reach.

 The good news is there are now many wonderful flossing tools that have the floss pre-strung and have a handle to hold so you don’t need to use your fingers to wrap the floss around, This makes flossing doable for virtually everyone.

 Dental Cleanings In Mesa, AZ

 Unfortunately, maintaining good oral hygiene practices at home is not enough to prevent tooth decay and gum disease.
 This must be supplemented with professional in-office dental cleanings which will remove plaque and tartar which cannot be eliminated through brushing and flossing.

-Mesa dentists Dr. LeSueur and Dr. Dodaro recommend that you visit our office at least twice a year for a regular check up and teeth cleaning.
+Mesa dentists Dr. Scott LeSueur, Dr. Glenn LeSueur, and Dr. Charles Dodaro recommend that you visit our office at least twice a year for a regular check-up and teeth cleaning.
 If you frequently develop dental cavities or require treatment for gum disease, you may need to come to our office more frequently.

-At your regular dental cleanings, Dr. LeSueur and Dr. Dodaro will examine your teeth to identify places of decay between the teeth.
+At your regular dental cleanings, Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro will examine your teeth to identify places of decay between the teeth.
 X-rays will also be taken periodically to detect more serious oral health issues while they are in the early stages of development.
 They will also screen for oral cancer and check for TMJ and bite problems on these exams.